Ghoti-io/Pool/README.md

 can focus on the parts of your project that you enjoy.
 It's a utility, pure and simple.

+## Why not just use Boost?
+  1. Because **I** wanted to write this myself.
+The journey is as important as the result!
+  1. Boost is a great project, and I appreciate what it did for C++ in providing otherwise-missing functionality.
+At the same time, it has been the source of major frustration for me more than once in the past.
+     Honestly, I want to avoid it as much as possible.
+  1. The interface of this library is simpler and behaves differently than Boost's library.
+Most importantly, the Boost version has a blocking destructor, while this library is non-blocking unless explicitly invoked.

 ## Design
 This library operates in the following way:
   1. It uses a **managing thread** to create and join all **worker threads**.